By Richard Eber

 As a dedicated hunter and outdoorsman, Rodriquez and his wife Kerry have been experimenting with making rubs for several years.
 After concocting numerous different blends for their friends and neighbors to sample, they began manufacturing limited amounts of product in 2012.
-They currently do their production at the commercial kitchen of the Concord Police Officers Association (POA) headquarters.
+They currently do their production in the commercial kitchen of the Concord Police Officers Association (POA) headquarters.

 All of Dog Day’s seasonings honor special canine friends including Caro, the famous Police Dog, Maxi the neurotic shepherd, and Jack the Black Lab, to name a few.

-They take pride in using high quality ingredients purchased from the San Francisco Spice Company.
-Even though their lines of barbecue rubs are selling briskly, Rodriguez does not think this will turn out to be a full time occupation until his anticipated retirement from the law enforcement seven years or so from now.
+They take pride in using high-quality ingredients purchased from the San Francisco Spice Company.
+Even though their lines of barbecue rubs are selling briskly, Rodriguez does not think this will turn out to be a full-time occupation until his anticipated retirement from the law enforcement seven years or so from now.

 “I enjoy meeting the people from diverse backgrounds.
 It is a pleasant change from my profession of being involved with police work,” Rodriguez says. http://dogdayspicerub.com/